csci104/site/labs/lab3/index.md

 1. Open the control pallete with `Ctrl+Shift+P` (Windows) `Cmd+Shift+P` (MacOS)
 2. Search/Run the command: "Convert indentation to tabs"
-3. (Suggested for MacOS users) Search/Run the command "Shell Command: Install 'code' command in PATH"
+3. (Suggested for MacOS users) In the command pallete, run the command "Shell Command: Install 'code' command in PATH"

 - [ ] Compile your code by running `make charizard`